 I hand dye small batches of yarn in my studio nestled within the Somerset countryside, UK.

-The name conjures up images of the Cornish Pixie Mum has had on her keyring since i was little.
+The name came from the Pixie my Mum has had on her keyring since i was little.
 Her family were Cornish and Grandma Sylvia was always knitting socks for her family, whilst her son Cyril knit beautiful Fair Isle jumpers in his teens.

 I’ve always been drawn to colour and creating things.

 Nan Dolly, taught me to knit.
 It was the week of the Silver Jubilee and we were staying with her by the sea in Birchington.
 There were many dropped stitches and it was a while before I picked knitting needles up again!

 Years later, I went to Uni to study textiles; printmaking, knitting, weaving, before choosing to focus on embroidery.

 I began knitting again when I was pregnant and made a couple of baby cardigans and Dangly Monkey.

 In 2012, inspired to knit a shawl for my wedding, I bought an Estonian lace shawl book and some Malabrigo yarn.
 Off I went.
 It was a steep learning curve, but I couldn’t put it down.
 That was really the beginning of my Knitting journey.